Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Results and discussion

 \subsection{\reviewEditOne{Other systematics}}

-\reviewEditOne{ We briefly discuss other potential systematics in our best estimates and $3\sigma$ upper limits. }
+\reviewEditOne{ We briefly discuss other potential systematics in our best estimates and in the $3\sigma$ upper limits. }

-\reviewEditOne{ \ul{\textit{Photometric Redshift Uncertainty:}} The COSMOS2020 photometric galaxy catalog claims sub-percent accuracy for bright ($i<21$) and $<5$\% precision for faintest ($25<i<27$) sources.
-As our broadband filters and corresponding $z$-bins are wide, we do not expect photo-$z$ errors to significantly and systematically move galaxies with \ciium emission into the neighboring bins.
-To quantify the effects of $z$ errors, we generate the same catalog used in the analysis above, except sampling the estimated photometric $z$ from a skewed Gaussian distribution that replicates the median, lower 68\%, and upper 68\% of the probability distribution functions ($z$-PDFs) in the COSMOS2020 catalog.
-We rerun our stacking and SED fitting analysis on this catalog with the modified sampled redshifts.
-We find that our \ciium constraints deviate by no more than 0.09$\sigma$ in any of the four $z$ bins, which we consider sub-dominant to our measurements.}
+\paragraph{Photometric redshift uncertainty:} The COSMOS2020 photometric galaxy catalog claims sub-percent accuracy for \reviewEditTwo{bright objects in the $i$-band} ($i<21$) and $<5$\% precision for the faintest ($25<i<27$) sources \reviewEditTwo{\citep{weaver_cosmos2020_2022}}.
+As our broadband filters and corresponding $z$-bins are wide, we do not expect photo-$z$ errors to significantly and systematically move galaxies with \ciium emission into neighboring bins.
+To quantify the effects of $z$ errors, we generated the same catalog used in the analysis above, except sampling the estimated photometric $z$ from a skewed Gaussian distribution that replicates the median, lower 68\%, and upper 68\% of the probability distribution functions ($z$-PDFs) in the COSMOS2020 catalog.
+We reran our stacking and SED fitting analysis on this catalog with the modified sampled redshifts.
+We find that our \ciium constraints deviate by no more than 0.09$\sigma$ in any of the four $z$ bins, which we consider sub-dominant to our measurements.

-\reviewEditOne{ \ul{\textit{Diffuse emission from Intergalactic Medium and unmodeled Extragalactic Background Light:}} Our stacking methodology measures \ciium emission from physical scales within the \textit{Herschel} beam of the sources in the COSMOS2020 catalog, which is $\sim.2-1$ $c$Mpc at $z\sim.3-2.9$.
+\paragraph{Diffuse emission from intergalactic medium and unmodeled extragalactic background light:} Our stacking methodology measures \ciium emission from physical scales within the \textit{Herschel} beam of the sources in the COSMOS2020 catalog, which is $\sim 0.2-1$ $c$Mpc at $z\sim 0.3-2.9$.
 We expect this to account for the circumgalactic medium and the diffuse \cii halo around sources, which are typically within $\lesssim100$ kpc. \citep{2017ARA&A..55..389T, 2020ApJ...900....1F,2023MNRAS.518.3183L,2019ApJ...887..107F,2025A&A...693A.237I,2015ApJ...800....1H} Our results could be negatively biased due to underestimating emission from the large-scale diffuse intergalactic medium (IGM).
-However, this effect is subdominant as the mean \ciium emission from the IGM is expected to be orders of magnitude lower than galaxies \citep{2012Gong}.}
+However, this effect is subdominant, as the mean \ciium emission from the IGM is expected to be orders of magnitude lower than galaxies \citep{2012Gong}.